 3) The race was run for the first time in 1945.
 The distance varied until 1953, when it was set to 1 1/16 miles.
 The distance changed again in 2005, to 1 1/8, miles due to a change of track configuration at Gulfstream Park.
 In 2012, track management added a second finish line so the race could return to 1 1/16 miles.

-4) A total of 13 colts have won the Fountain of Youth and the Florida Derby.
-Only three horses have swept those two races and the Kentucky Derby: Tim Tam (1958), Spectacular Bid (1979), and Thunder Gulch (1995).
-Thunder Gulch is the last winner of the Fountain of Youth to win the Kentucky Derby.
+4) A total of 14 colts have won the Fountain of Youth and the Florida Derby.
+Only four horses have swept those two races and the Kentucky Derby: Tim Tam (1958), Spectacular Bid (1979), Thunder Gulch (1995) and Orb (2013).

-5) Union Rags, last year’s winner of the Fountain of Youth, finished a disappointing seventh in the Kentucky Derby.
+5) Union Rags, the 2012 winner of the Fountain of Youth, finished a disappointing seventh in the Kentucky Derby.
 He returned three five weeks later to win the Belmont Stakes in a thrilling stretch run.

 6) The 2010 winner Eskendereya holds the stakes record for the race’s short history at a 1 1/8 miles.
 The 1 1/16 miles record was set by Sensitive Prince in 1978.